SENKO HOLDINGS

 Basic approach

 The SENKO Group recognizes that dealing with climate change is a key priority in the effort to protect the global environment and a material factor (materiality) in its implementation of sustainable management.
 Consequently, the Group has undertaken a serious effort to address climate change.
-It signed the United Nations Global Compact in October 2020, and takes action in support of the implementation of principles related to addressing environmental issues and other priorities.
-Having endorsed the Task Force on Climate-related Financial Disclosures (TCFD) in September 2022, we disclose information related to climate change to facilitate good communication with a broad range of stakeholders, including shareholders and investors.
+We have endorsed the United Nations Global Compact’s Ten Principles in four areas in October 2020, and are taking action in support of the implementation of principles related to addressing environmental issues and other priorities.

 写真